top of page

 Close up Canker Sore in throat photos

-Canker sores in the throat can make you feel a lot of discomfort, making it hard to eat, drink, or even talk.
-Even though these small ulcers are not usually dangerous, they can make your life harder.
-Knowing what causes them, what the symptoms are, and how to treat them can help make the pain go away and keep them from happening again.
+Canker sores in the throat can hurt a lot.
+They make it painful to eat, drink, or talk.
+These small sores are not usually dangerous, but they can make life harder.
+Knowing what causes them, how to notice them, and how to treat them can help reduce the pain and stop them from coming back.

 What is a Canker Sore in the Throat?

-A canker sore in the throat is a small, painful sore that usually looks like a round or oval shape with a white or yellow middle and a red border around it.
-Unlike cold sores, canker sores are only inside the mouth and throat and are not caused by viruses.
+A canker sore in the throat is a small, painful spot that can show up inside your mouth or at the back of your throat.
+It usually looks like a round or oval sore with a white or yellow center and a red, swollen edge.
+These sores can make it hurt when you eat, drink, or talk.
+Unlike cold sores, which happen outside the mouth and are caused by a virus, canker sores only appear inside and are not caused by viruses.

 What Causes Canker Sores in the Throat?